MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs.md

 > [!TIP]
 > It is a good idea to run `ngrok` in a different terminal window to keep it running without interfering with the node app which you might later have to stop, rebuild and rerun.

+The app will only be available during the current session on your development machine.
+If the machine is shut down or goes to sleep the service will no longer be available.
+Remember this when sharing the app for testing by other users.

 ### Host in Azure

 Microsoft Azure lets you host your Node.js web application on a free tier using shared infrastructure.
-This will be sufficient to run our sample.
+This will be sufficient to run this Hello-world sample.

-> [!TIP]
-> If you have never used Azure before, you can get started by creating a new free account.
+If you have never used Azure before, you can get started by creating a new free account.
-> Follow this guide to help you get started: [Azure developer guide](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide?toc=/microsoftteams/platform/toc.json&bc=/microsoftteams/platform/breadcrumb/toc.json#understanding-accounts-subscriptions-and-billing).
+Follow this guide to help you get started: [Azure developer guide](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide?toc=/microsoftteams/platform/toc.json&bc=/microsoftteams/platform/breadcrumb/toc.json#understanding-accounts-subscriptions-and-billing).

 To get your Node.js app hosted in Azure, you can follow the guide here: [Create a Node.js web app in Azure](/azure/app-service/app-service-web-get-started-nodejs?toc=/microsoftteams/platform/toc.json&bc=/microsoftteams/platform/breadcrumb/toc.json#launch-azure-cloud-shell).